wghglory/gitbook/React/Testing.md

 #### Integration testing

 So far I've only covered unit testing components in isolation, but you're also going to want some higher level tests in order to ensure that your application connects up properly and actually works.

 1. [Render your entire tree of components](https://facebook.github.io/react/docs/test-utils.html#renderintodocument) (instead of shallow rendering).
-2. Reach into the DOM (using the [React TestUtils](https://facebook.github.io/react/docs/test-utils.html), or [jQuery](https://jquery.com/), etc) to find the elements you care about the most, and thenassert on their HTML attributes or contents, or[simulate DOM events](https://facebook.github.io/react/docs/test-utils.html#simulate) and then assert on the side effects (DOM or route changes, AJAX calls, etc)
+1. Reach into the DOM (using the [React TestUtils](https://facebook.github.io/react/docs/test-utils.html), or [jQuery](https://jquery.com/), etc) to find the elements you care about the most, and then assert on their HTML attributes or contents, or[simulate DOM events](https://facebook.github.io/react/docs/test-utils.html#simulate) and then assert on the side effects (DOM or route changes, AJAX calls, etc)

 #### On TDD